cancui/EMG-Signal-Processing-Library/README.md

 				EMG_OPTIONS remove_low_frequency_,
 				EMG_OPTIONS reference_available_);
 ```
 The constructor.
-Returns a pointer to the newly created EMG struct
+Returns a pointer to the newly created EMG struct.
 - sample_frequency_
        *	The constant frequency of which data will be given to the EMG data structure (frequency in which filter_EMG will be called).
        *	Specified in Hz